ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 ## Compile NDK ##

 First you want to click the Compile NDK button.

+* Note: Avoid spaces in the project path as it can cause issues with building NDK.

 If everything is working okay your console output in the editor should look like this.

 ![image alt text](image_13.png)